n3ttl3t/GildedRose-Refactoring-Kata/ruby/APPROACH.md

 **To do**
 - Clone the project
 - Write up spec
-- Read exiting code, make notes on what it does
+- Read existing code, make notes on what it does
 - Refactor notes into model (CRC, flow)
 - Make tests on existing code
 - Refactor code to new model